Hey - did you know we publish a monthly newsletter that you can subscribe to for FREE? Yup, it's true!

 This month, our Dear Urbaneer series is called, 'Dear Urbaneer: Is It Better To Invest In Stocks Or Real Estate?'
 In it, proprietor Steve Fudge answers the client question: "I’m looking to buy a home with a long-term plan to help build up the asset side of my own personal balance sheet.
 Given the heat of the Toronto market, doesn’t it make sense to bulk up on real estate investment vs. stocks?
 I know that there are risks in investing period, but doesn’t it seem like real estate’s upside keeps climbing?
 Am I accurate?"
 In his response, Steve discusses advantages and disadvantages of various investments, limiting risk, and reaping rewards - check it out!

 One of our most popular blogs was our 'Urbaneer Toronto Real Estate Fall 2015 Forecast'.
-It's been a crazy Fall market that has left a lot of realtors - and Buyers - oscillating at a frenetic pace.
-Yup, there's no question the Toronto housing market continues to speed along but, despite the robustness of the market, for we seasoned realtors like I whom have weathered a market adjustment (hello Toronto 1989 to 1995!) there's always that lingering possibility the entire house of cards could collapse.
+It's been a crazy fall market that has left a lot of realtors - and Buyers - oscillating at a frenetic pace.
+Yup, there's no question the Toronto housing market continues to speed along.
+However, despite the robustness of the market, we seasoned realtors like I whom have weathered a market adjustment (hello Toronto 1989 to 1995!) remember the lingering possibilitythat the entire house of cards could collapse.
 In our real estate forecast this season, we examine some of the persistent factors that buoy and potentially threaten - or at the very least - alter the market.
 In Part One we’ll look at what the media is saying about Toronto and about the role of its ever-controversial booming condominium market.
 It's a must-read!